No Results in Your Job Search? Check Your Entire Google History

 No matter what the situation, getting rid of online information is a chore – particularly since it’s most likely indexed by Google and therefore takes a while to fade from search results, even if it’s deleted.

-If you need additional help, turn to reputation management companies such as BrandYourself.com or ReputationDefender.com.
-These companies spend considerable time removing data, or adding new, positive information to bolster your online results.
+If you need additional help, research reputation management companies.
+These firms will remove data and add new, positive information to bolster your online results.

 3 – Continually monitor your digital identity.